oconnor663/kangarootwelve_xkcp.rs/README.md

 To build `k12sum` yourself:

 1. Make sure you have a working C compiler.
-On Linux and macOS, you can run `gcc --version` to check that GCC is installed.
+On Linux and macOS, you can run `gcc --version` to check that GCC (or Clang pretending to be GCC) is installed.
 On Windows, if you don't already have Visual Studio installed, you can install the [C++ Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
 2. [Install Rust and Cargo.](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 3. Run `cargo install k12sum`.

 If `rustup` didn't configure your `PATH` for you, you might need to go looking for the installed binary in e.g. `~/.cargo/bin`.
-You can test out how fast KangarooTwelve is on your machine (however see the [Performance](#performance) section below) by creating a big file and hashing it, for example as follows:
+You can test out how fast KangarooTwelve is on your machine by creating a big file and hashing it, for example as follows:

 ```bash
 # Create a 1 GB file.